fortuna-computers/fortunafs/README.md

 If the record is a **deleted record**, the record is deleted and can be reused.

+The number of records available are 32.768 records per MB of metadata area.

-### Cluster allocation table: size dependent on content area
+### Cluster allocation table: 1/64 of the content area

 The CAT contains an array of 64-bit values, which contains linked-lists of indexes to the content area.
 This shows where a value continues after the end of each section.